Death of a Senior National figure

 Nocton Parish Council may arrange a joint Book of condolence with neighbouring Parishes

-Pages including any questionable comments will removed until such time as a decision can be taken at senior level regarding permanent exclusion.
+Pages including any questionable comments will be removed until such time as a decision can be taken at senior level regarding permanent exclusion.

 The Book will remain part of the archives of the Parish Councils